tapegram/blog/blog/mobbing/mobbing.md

 Swarming is the least collaborative way you can approach work as a software engineer.
 The best way to describe this I think is just to list a bunch of scenarios that I imagine are familiar to most people:

 - A junior engineer picks up a ticket and disappears for too long to work on it.
-When they emerge they excitedly share out a monstrous, disaster of a PR that destroys all the architecture in the codebase, would be untestable and unmaintainable, and probably violates international law.
+When they emerge they excitedly share out a monstrous, disaster of a PR that destroys all the architecture in the codebase.
+It's untestable and unmaintainable, and probably violates international law.
 They are devastated when you tell them to delete the entire PR and start over (if you don't end up needing to take the ticket yourself).
 Just the process of reading the PR and understanding it wastes a lot of the senior's time.
 Everyone is frustrated.
 The junior engineer learns a little bit through the process though!
 But the learning is framed very negatively (You worked hard and we hated it).
 No one else learns anything.
 Very inefficient use of time.
-This is the most common way I've seen people work themselves out of a job, unfortunately.
+This is the most common way I've seen people work themselves out of a job: by doubling down on working this way and refusing help because they "almost have it" for days and weeks at a time.

 - A senior engineer picks up a ticket and disappears for too long to work on it.
 They emerge with something with an enormous amount of scope creep.
 They ran into a small problem and decided they could fix it along the way.
-This happens several more times, and before you know it the PR is huge and does a bunch of different stuff.
-The PR review process is very long since someone needs to relearn after the fact all the tradeoffs the author went through to even understand what's going on (why is any of this here I thought it was just a copy change???)
+This happens several more times, and before you know it the PR is huge and does several different things that could have been done separately or maybe deferred entirely.
+The PR review process is very long since someone needs to relearn after the fact all the tradeoffs the author went through to even understand what's going on (why is any of this here I thought it was just a copy change???).
 There is a tendency to pull in low-priority work along with the high-priority focus of the ticket, so this is also an inefficient use of dev time.
-Because the dev put in so much work (and it's not _wrong_* per se) there is a lot of pressure to approve the PR and to include all the scope creep.
+Because the dev put in so much work (and it's not _wrong_ per se) there is a lot of pressure to approve the PR and to include all the scope creep. _Testing_ might also become a bottleneck now since merging the change requires confirm multiple different workflows or units of work, each of which may block the others from being delivered.
 The senior engineer learns a good amount, the reviewers learn a little (maybe I'm sharing my own experience a bit too much here, but I don't learn very much from reviewing other people's PRs, regardless of the effort spent to understand the PR), no one else learns anything.
 Overall, not a very efficient use of everyone's time.

 - A senior engineer picks up a ticket and disappears for the exact appropriate amount of time to implement the ticket.
 The ticket has no scope creep.
 The reviewer then needs to reverse engineer all of the decisions that led to the PR before approving (or just pretend they did and hit approve).
 This is very efficient from the perspective of the author since they cranked out some work, but they probably didn't learn much as they seemed to have already known how to implement everything, and the reviewer didn't learn much from reviewing.
 This is more efficient in terms of effort to velocity in the short term than the above scenarios, but no one grew or learned anything -- so these just further silos work with the author of this PR.
-The team / junior engineers didn't get the chance to improve much.
+The team / junior engineers didn't get a chance to learn or improve.

 - A senior engineer picks up a ticket and disappears for a reasonable amount of time.
 When they come back, they have an implementation, but also several alternative ideas for the implementation, without a clear idea about which would be the best one.
 The PR is the first time they would get feedback on the different ideas.
-This is also inefficient due to the late feedback/discussion (as opposed to pair/mobbing where you get feedback continuously)
+This is also inefficient due to the late feedback/discussion (as opposed to pair/mobbing where you get feedback continuously).

-Overall, individual work like swarming is usually
+Overall, individual work like swarming tends to have the following qualities
 - inefficient due to the handoff for the code review
 - those with the biggest learning opportunity end up risking huge waste in chasing the wrong implementation, scope creep, etc.
-- less disciplined engineers are strongly tempted to go down rabbit holes instead of staying focused on the high-value aspects of the tickets (again, efficiency)
+- on the other end of the spectrum from the previous point: efficient work in this style tends to imply a lack of learning
-- efficient work in this style tends to imply a lack of learning
+- less disciplined engineers are strongly tempted to go down rabbit holes instead of staying focused on the high-value aspects of the tickets
-- the minimum number of people involved in doing the work which can contribute to heavy siloing of knowledge
+- the minimum number of people possible are involved in doing the work which can contribute to heavy siloing of knowledge

 There is a caveat here where a lot of these issues can be mitigated with outstanding engineering discipline, effort, and expertise (aka Hero work).
-If some absolute legend is constantly checking in with junior engineers to make sure they aren't spinning their wheels too long on anything and giving them quiet and helpful feedback for their PRs if senior engineers are perfectly able to identify when they should abandon work and pull the team into a conversation before continuing to code, or if engineers are experts at focusing on the high-value aspects of the tickets (while paradoxically, capable of judging when a situation has changed and the ticket is no longer high value to warrant its priority), etc.
+If some absolute legend is constantly checking in with junior engineers to make sure they aren't spinning their wheels too long on anything and giving them quiet and helpful feedback for their PRs, and senior engineers are perfectly able to identify when they should abandon work and pull the team into a conversation before continuing to code, and engineers are experts at focusing on the high-value aspects of the tickets (while paradoxically, capable of judging when a situation has changed and the ticket is no longer high value to warrant its priority), etc. then this could work out pretty well!

 The above is all good stuff to strive for, but it is _hard_ to do in this paradigm, whereas it is _easier_ to do in pairing and the _natural default_ in mobbing.

 ### Benefits

 - *IF* (read: "big if") you can manage the drawbacks above, this allows you to parallelize tasks in such a way that you can increase your team's velocity.
-Again, that is if you can manage the drawbacks like siloing, inefficiency, etc. that normally lead to parallelizing work like this being slower than pairing or even mobbing.
+Again, that is if you can manage the drawbacks like siloing, inefficiency, etc. that normally lead to parallelizing work like this being slower than pairing or mobbing.

 - Working on something by yourself is very inefficient but you do undoubtedly learn a lot from the struggle.
 Additionally, what you learn in this way is different than what you get when you are taught something.
 [Marvin Minksy used the phrase "Hard Fun" when describing childhood learning with difficult games or activities (like tinker toys).](https://mitpress.mit.edu/9780262039093/inventive-minds/) He also talks about expertise being the collection of ["negative" knowledge](https://web.media.mit.edu/~minsky/papers/NegExp.mss.txt) (i.e. internalizing what _not to do_ over _what to do_).
 I think these two ideas combined best describe the benefits an individual gets when suffering through some new piece of work by themselves.
 In my opinion, for a team to grow strong engineers optimally, it must provide opportunities to learn by being _taught_ and to learn through _experience_.
 More on that a bit later though.